stefanzweifel/laravel-sends/README.md

 If you need to store more attributes with your `Send`-model, you can extend the `StoreOutgoingMailListener` and override the `getSendAttributes`-method.

 For example, let's say we would like to store an `audience`-value with each sent out email.
-We create a new Event Listtener called `CustomStoreOutgoingMailListener` and use the class a as Listener to the `MessageSent`-event.
+We create a new Event Listener called `CustomStoreOutgoingMailListener` and use the class as Listener to the `MessageSent`-event.

 Our `EventServiceProvider` would look like this.